lianatorpey/Multithreaded_Server/README.md

 the expected response to a command.
 But you can probably follow the basic pattern in the scripts that I have provided to create other similar scripts that test the ability of your server process other series of commands issued in rapid succession.

-## Debugging Multi-threaded Code with `gdb`

-The `gdb` debugger has features for debugging multi-threaded code.
-In particular, it is aware of the presence of multiple threads and it provides commands for you to switch the focus of debugging from one thread to another.
-Use the `info threads` command to get a list of the existing threads.
-Use the command `thread nnn` (replace `nnn` by the thread number) to switch the focus of debugging to that thread.
-Once you have done, this, the `gdb` commands such as `bt` that examine the stack will be executed with respect to the selected thread.
-Threads can be stopped and started independently using `gdb`, as well.

-## Submission Instructions

-Make sure your hw5 directory looks similarly to the way it did initially and that your homework compiles (be sure to try compiling both with and without "debug").
-Note that you should omit any source files for modules that you did not complete, and that you might have some source and header files in addition to those shown.
-You are also, of course, encouraged to create Criterion tests for your code.
-Note that Criterion tests can themselves be multi-threaded;
-a single test case can create multiple threads to operate concurrently on the module being tested.
-Of course, some effort is required to design and implement such tests.

-It would definitely be a good idea to use `valgrind` to check your program for memory and file descriptor leaks.
-Keeping track of allocated objects and making sure to free them is potentially one of the more challenging aspects of this assignment.

-To submit, run `git submit hw5`.